Tamizharuvi2006/Tamizharuvi2006/README.md

-- 👋 Hi, I’m @Tamizharuvi
+👋 Hi, I’m @Tamizharuvi
-- 👀 I’m interested in full stack dev
-- 🌱 I’m currently learning front end
+👀 Passionate about Full Stack Development

+🌱 Currently diving deep into the Frontend world (HTML, CSS, JavaScript, React & more)

-- 💞️ I’m looking to collaborate on ...
+💞️ Open to collaborating on creative web projects and frontend innovations

-- 📫 How to reach me mail me at aruvi2908@gmail.com
+📫 Reach me at: aruvi2908@gmail.com

-- 😄 Pronouns: ...
-- ⚡ Hobby: in my free time like to watch anime and read manhwa
+⚡ Fun fact: I love building cool UIs, and when I’m not coding, you’ll find me watching anime or reading manhwa

 <!---
 Tamizharuvi2006/Tamizharuvi2006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.